osg-htc/all-hands/docs/2020/index.md

   Virtual All-Hands Meeting
 </div>

-The detailed agenda will be posted in later, check back here.
+The detailed agenda will be posted later, check back here.

 ## Topics